ethanjli/ublue-forklift-sysext-demo/README.md

 ## What does `forklift pallet switch` do?

-The `forklift pallet switch` command is intended to feel roughly familiar/intuitive to people who use `bootc switch`.
+The `forklift pallet switch` command is intended to feel roughly familiar/intuitive to people who also use `bootc switch`.
 Behind-the-scenes, running `forklift pallet switch {path of pallet}@{version query}` will:

 1. Clone the pallet as a Git repository to a local copy at `~/.local/share/forklift/pallet`, and